 Figure 2 shows the rate of complaints brought to us by tenants and formally determined by the Ombudsman per 10,000 social rent homes for each region.

-Again, Greater London dominates with 9.91 complaints brought to us and formally determined per 10,000 homes.
-The North East has the lowest rate at 1.91 complaints brought to us and formally determined per 10,000 homes.
+Again, Greater London dominates with 8.5 complaints formally determined per 10,000 homes.
+The North East has the lowest rate at 1.4 complaints brought to us and formally determined per 10,000 homes.

-In 2019-20, over 3 times more complaints were brought to us from Greater London than the rest of the country per 10,000 homes, and 2.4 times more than the next highest region (the South East).
+In 2020-21, over 3.5 times more complaints per 10,000 homes were determined by us from Greater London than for the rest of the country, and 2.7 times more than the next highest region (the West Midlands).